hftamayo/azuremlproj02/README.md

         - pip install azureml-sdk[automl,contrib,widgets]==1.18.0
         - pip install azureml-widgets==1.18.0
     4. Make sure config.json file is still in the same working directory
-    5. Exexute each cell of the juputer notebook
+    5. Execute each cell of the juputer notebook
     6. Verify the pipeline has been created
     7. Verify the pipeline is running